Ontario Line: Osgoode

 The line will serve the existing Osgoode station, providing a connection to Line 1 Yonge–University.
 At University Avenue, the Ontario Line will run under Queen Street and cross under Line 1 at the station.
 The station will have two additional entrances.
 One entrance will be at the northeast corner of Queen Street and University Avenue.
 This will be in a corner of the gardens on the Osgoode Hall grounds.
 A second new entrance will be at the southwest corner of Queen and Simcoe Streets, one block west of University Avenue, where a bank building stands.
 The façade of the bank building will be dismantled and preserved for use on the new station entrance building.

-In May 2022, Mayor John Tory and the Law Society of Ontario (co-owner of Osgoode Hall along with the Province of Ontario) objected to placing an entrance on a corner of the Osgoode Hall grounds as this would require the removal of a section of lawn, some urban tree cover and a section of a cast-iron fence.
+In May 2022, Mayor John Tory and the Law Society of Ontario (co-owner of Osgoode Hall along with the Province of Ontario) objected to placing an entrance on a corner of the Osgoode Hall grounds as this would require the removal of a section of lawn, some tree cover and a section of the cast-iron fence that encloses the grounds.
 The city preferred that space be taken from the northbound lanes on University Avenue, but Metrolinx said building a shaft there would conflict with Line 1 running below.
 A consultant's report, dated February 1, 2023, and commissioned by the City of Toronto, concluded that the corner of the Osgoode Hall grounds was the best site for a headhouse based on various criteria but that the Campbell House grounds was a potentially feasible alternative site.
 On February 4, Metrolinx began work to remove eleven trees on the Osgoode Hall site but had to pause work due to court injunctions, one filed by the Law Society of Ontario and later another by the Haudenosaunee Development Institute, an Indigenous organization.
 On February 21, 2023, the Ontario Divisional Court dismissed the last injunction, allowing Metrolinx to proceed with removing the trees the next day.
 The affected trees were planted during World War II.

 Queen–Spadina

 Queen–Spadina station will be located directly under Queen Street West at its intersection with Spadina Avenue.
 Station entrances will be located at the southwest and northeast corners of the intersection.
-Ontario Line riders will be able to transfer to a 501 Queen or 510 Spadina streetcar at surface stops without having to fully cross a street.
+Ontario Line riders will be able to transfer to a 501 Queen or 510 Spadina streetcar at surface stops without having to cross a street fully.
 The station building design will feature heritage attributes by retaining the façade of buildings to be demolished for station construction.
+This station will serve the Fashion District and the southern end of Chinatown.